jsiegenthaler/homebridge-eosstb/README.md

 ```
 After installing, make sure you restart Homebridge.

-## Adding EOSSTB to the Home app
+## Adding the Set-Top Box to the Home app
-The EOSSTB is exposed as a separate external accessory and each set-top box needs to be manually paired as follows:
+The set-top box accessory is exposed as a separate external accessory and each set-top box needs to be manually paired as follows:

 1. Open the **Home** app on your device.
 2. Tap **+** in the top right corner of the screen to start the process of adding a new accessory or scene.